 Testing each treatment covariate while accounting for this repeated measures design, we found that samples taken during maintenance and follow-up time points from patients who had received antibiotic pretreatment had lower BC similarity to their own baseline (p<0.001 by LRT in the GEE framework), had a smaller total relative abundance of patients’ baseline strains (p<0.001), were more similar to donors (p=0.015), and were composed of a larger relative abundance of their donors’ strains (p=0.015).
 Similarly, donor was also a significant predictor of all four outcomes: BC similarity to baseline (p=0.021), BC similarity to donor (p<0.001), relative abundance of baseline strains (p<0.001), and relative abundance of donor strains (p<0.001).
 When testing the effect of antibiotic pretreatment while also controlling for donor, only the BC similarity to baseline and fraction of baseline strains remained significant (p=0.002 and p=0.005, respectively), likely due to the small size of the data and the imbalance in the distribution of treatment arms across donors.
 Comparing repeated samples from patients that got different maintenance dose formulations showed a small effect (p=0.044) with slightly greater BC similarity to donor for individuals who received enemas, but this effect was not sustained when controlling for donor.
 Tests carried out at individual time points showed similar patterns (Fig. 3A-D), however, this approach does not harness the increased statistical power of combining multiple observations for each patient.

-Overall, a slightly larger fraction of donor-specific bacterial strains were found at F1 in patients receiving antibiotic pretreatment, but this effect did not rise to the level of statistical significance (p=0.134 by MWU).
+Overall, a slightly larger fraction of donor-specific bacterial strains was found at F1 in patients receiving antibiotic pretreatment, but this effect did not rise to the level of statistical significance (p=0.134 by MWU).
 Interestingly, antibiotic pretreatment did not affect the engraftment of all bacterial clades equally (Fig. 3E).
 When broken down at the phylum level, strains classified as Firmicutes and Firmicutes A—distinct phyla in the GTDB—both showed higher transmission from donors to patients in ABX+ arms (p=0.032 and 0.054, respectively).
 The phylum Actinobacteriota also shared this trend, although it did not approach statistical significance (p=0.133), and we did not detect an effect for other abundant phyla.
 Comparisons between maintenance methods (CAPS vs. ENMA) did not reveal differences in strain engraftment for any of the abundant phyla.
 In total, these results suggest that antibiotic pretreatment increases the engraftment of donor strains, and is likely an effective strategy to optimize for this outcome after FMT.

 Changes in taxonomic profiles after FMT correlate with changes in functional gene and BA profiles.